wp-plugins/constant-contact-api/readme.txt

 == Changelog ==

+= 2.3.7 =
+* Fixed fatal error for users with PHP versions not supporting `checkdnsrr` function for email domain validation.

 = 2.3.6 =
 * Resolved issue with Constant Analytics data not pulling
 * Fixed issue with empty Form Designer submit button values